Financial-Times/dotcom-page-kit/packages/anvil-plugin-css/readme.md

 }
 ```

-Once setup, this plugin will enable you to use CSS files as [entry points] into your source code.
+Once setup, this plugin will enable you to use CSS files as [entry points] into your source code or as a dependency of your JavaScript.

 ```sh
 anvil build --entryFile path/to/styles.css